AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/c-deprecated-calls.md

 ## Deprecated calls {#topic-654c0466e6434fe4a95953322255b08c}

-Image Production System API calls and their associated parameters that are no longer used in Dynamic Media.
+Image Production System API calls and their associated parameters that are no longer used in [!DNL Dynamic Media].

 * `ExcludeMasterVideoFromAVS` - Deprecated from [Data types](/help/aem-ips-api/types/c-data-types/c-data-types.md).
 This parameter excluded the primary video from the adaptive video set. <!-- Adobe is ending support for this parameter on September 1, 2022. -->
 * `addMediaPortalEvent` - Deprecated from [Operations](/help/aem-ips-api/operations/c-operations-intro/c-operations-intro.md).
 This parameter let you add a Media Portal Event to IPS.